Sending sunshine in Kenya

 Project Sunshine Kenya volunteers organize and participate in community awareness events that serve their greater community.
 Events include HIV/AIDS Awareness Day, World TB Day, Global Handwashing Day, and Youth Fun Day at Bomu Hospital designed to make the hospital a less frightening place for pediatric patients.

-Project Sunshine Kenya is generously funded by
+Project Sunshine Kenya is in part generously funded by: